felipe-parodi/quickjot/README.md

 2. Create more notes using "New Note" (or CMD+E)
 3. Switch between notes using the dropdown
 4. Search notes using the search bar (IP)
-5. Toggle markdown preview using the Preview button
+5. Write markdown on the left, see rendered preview on the right

 ## Todo
 - Fix search functionality: implement dropdown results with previews